StochSS/stochss/README.md

 ## Obtaining StochSS:

 The easiest and recommended way to obtain StochSS is to download the latest app bundle or package from www.stochss.org.
-These reqire Docker.
+These require Docker (from http://www.docker.com/).

 ### Installing and running from source (Advanced users only)